-NAPLES, Fla. — Dozens of homes in Tamarindo, a Naples gated community remain vacant, and people believe flooding concerns are to blame.
+NAPLES, Fla. — Dozens of homes in Tamarindo, a Naples gated community are vacant, because of issues with the community's storm-water drainage system.

 Construction on many homes in Tamarindo began in early 2022.
 Since then, hundreds of families have moved into the community, developed by D.R.
 Horton.